Xeeynamo/sotn-decomp/README.md

 ## Non-matching build

-Some of the functions that do not fully match the original game can be compiled by defining `#define NON_MATCHING` on a header file or by passing `-DNON_MATCHING to the compiler.
+Some non-matching functions are present in the source code by disabled by the macro `NON_MATCHING`.
+You can still compile the game binaries by running ` CPP_FLAGS=-DNON_MATCHING make`.
 In theory they might be logically equivalent in-game, but I cannot promise that.
 Few of them could match by tuning or changing the compiler.

 # Notes